SwissDataScienceCenter/renga-deployer/README.rst

 Platform integration
 --------------------

-The deployer can optionally integrate with other SDSC Platform services.
+The deployer can optionally integrate with other Renga Platform services.
 To enable integration, set the appropriate environment variables in the form of ``<SERVICE_NAME_URL>`` to point to the api URL.
 For example, setting ``KNOWLEDGE_GRAPH_URL`` will ensure that deployment contexts and